 Testers employ boundary value analysis (a type of black box test design technique) in order to test the boundary conditions in a program.

-Example: Consider an input field which accept integer values between 10 and 20 (inclusive).
+Example: Consider an input field which accepts integer values between 10 and 20 (inclusive).

 In order to test the boundary conditions, we need to write test cases for the below values: